brevzin/brevzin.github.io/_posts/2025-05-24-reflection-ts.md

 The design was a _type-based_ model.
 It introduced a new operator, `reflexpr(E)`, which which gave you a _unique_ type.
 What I mean by unique is that `reflexpr(A)` and `reflexpr(B)` are the same type if and only if `A` and `B` are the same entity.

-That is only new part of the language, which only yields types.
+That is the only new part of the language, which only yields types.
 The library side includes a bunch of template metafunctions to use for queries.
 For instance, the first example in the paper is, of course, enum-to-string:

 ```cpp
 enum E { first, second };